PowerDNS/pdns/docs/dnsupdate.rst

 ``forward-dnsupdate``
 ~~~~~~~~~~~~~~~~~~~~~

-Tell PowerDNS to forward to the master server if the zone is configured
+Tell PowerDNS to forward to the primary server if the zone is configured
-as slave.
-Masters are determined by the masters field in the domains
+as secondary.
+Primaries are determined by the masters field in the domains
 table.
 The default behaviour is enabled (yes), which means that it will
 try to forward.
 In the processing of the update packet, the
 ``allow-dnsupdate-from`` and ``TSIG-ALLOW-DNSUPDATE`` are processed